10 medication allergies FAQs

 Take your medicines exactly as prescribed by your doctor or pharmacist and follow the dosage instructions on the pack.
 The patient information leaflet will tell you about any known risk factors and what you can do to reduce the chance of side effects.
 You may be able to lower the risk of side effects, for example, by not drinking alcohol or not eating certain foods during your course of medication.

-What is a medicine allergy?
+What is a medication allergy?

 Allergic reactions are not a dose related side effect of a drug; the symptoms are similar to those caused by other allergens and in extreme cases can cause anaphylactic shock.
-An allergic reaction to a medicine can appear on the first exposure to a drug or on a subsequent occasion.

 What happens during an allergic reaction?